Version: 1.0.78

 It is possible to set the variable <language>

 in the path.
 In the "source" block it will look for local files which have the language code set at its location (like: "en") and then upload the file for the found language.
-In "target" block it will replace it with the name of the languages which exist on Applanga and create the files accordingly.
+In the "target" block it will replace it with the name of the languages which exist on Applanga and create the files accordingly.

 Example: "path": "./app/src/main/res/values-<language>/strings.xml"